rakoth-gri/gri_slider/readme.md

 });
 ```

+Types of values for CSS-prop:

+- **imgInSlideCount** --> number | undefined

 By default: 1

-#### 'panel' - the optional property which connects the slider control panel.
+#### 2.5 'panel' - the optional property which connects the slider control panel.

-The property is a single-length string Array. there must be only two type of values in the Array: **'renderDots' | 'renderControls'**.
-Each value will determine the appearance of the control panel.
+The property is a single-length string Array, determines the appearance of the control panel.

 ```javascript
 new AutoSlider({